deel-ai/xplique/docs/api/example_based/api_example_based.md

 Search methods are used to retrieve examples from the `cases_dataset` that are relevant to the input samples.

 !!!info
-    In an Example method, the `cases_dataset` is the dataset that has been projected with a `Projection` object (see the previous section).
+    In an search method, the `cases_dataset` is the dataset that has been projected with a `Projection` object (see the previous section).
 The search methods are used to find examples in this projected space.

 The `BaseSearchMethod` class is an abstract base class for example-based search methods.
 It defines the interface for search methods used to find examples in a dataset.
 This class should be inherited by specific search methods.